Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R26e/hv-distribution-pcb.md

 <br>

 <p style='text-align: justify'>
-Based on the system requirements shown in <i>Figure 29</i> and EV.6.6.6, fuses are added only for systems without external overcurrent protection.
-The systems that require overcurrent protection are: IMD, Energy Meter, Voltage Indicator and Ready to Move PCB.
+Based on the system requirements shown in <i>Figure 29</i> and EV.6.6.6, fuses are added only for conductors connecting to systems without external overcurrent protection.
+The systems that require conductor overcurrent protection are: IMD, Energy Meter, Voltage Indicator and Ready to Move PCB.
 </p>

 ### Fuse Selection
 #### Current
 <p style='text-align: justify'>
-AWG 22 wires are used for the systems that require overcurrent protection, and the ampacity is shown in <i>Figure 32</i> below.
+AWG 22 wires are used for the systems that require conductor overcurrent protection, and the ampacity is shown in <i>Figure 32</i> below.
 </p>
 <center>
 <style type="text/css">